MarkusvonStaden/Subjectivity-Analysis/README.md

 ## Goal

-The Goal of this notebook is to train a model to detect wether a given text is objective or subjective.
+The Goal of these notebooks is to train a model to detect wether a given text is objective or subjective.

 ## Idea